 Sam is a Lakehead University graduate with an Honours Bachelor of Arts in gerontology and women's studies, and a Master of Arts in social justice studies with a specialization in women's studies.
-She is excited to be working as a research assistant at CRaNHR, and is looking forward to learning new skills and developing new interests.
+She is excited to be working as a research and administrative assistant at CRaNHR, and is looking forward to working on a variety of projects.

 Dr. Shevaun Nadin has a PhD in social psychology from Carleton University, and holds the Credentialed Evaluator (CE) designation from the Canadian Evaluation Society.
 As a program evaluator, her main research interests are in needs assessment and program evaluation.
 Dr. Nadin first joined CRaNHR as a Project Researcher for the Aboriginal Nurses Study in 2012, and most recently in 2015 as an Affiliated Investigator.
 She has worked on numerous applied health and program evaluation projects that focused on understanding the health needs, and improving health services for people living in rural areas.
 She also teaches program evaluation, and conducts research on the practice of evaluation itself.
 Dr. Nadin holds an appointment as an external adjunct professor in the Department of Health Sciences at Lakehead University, and is an active member of the Canadian Evaluation Society and American Evaluation Association.